 This is good news.
 It means app developers wouldn’t have to to make significant changes to port their apps over to Huawei’s new operating system.
 However, the post by Caijing points out that recompiling an app for the new OS would require a performance boost of more than 60% — suggesting the performance of uncustomized Android apps would be less than you would expect on a comparable

 The continued tensions between Huawei and the U.S., and the trade war between the U.S. and China, mean Huawei may need to have its software ready in the near future.
 Richard Yu has said the software will be ready for China in late 2019, and internationally in 2020.
 Previous reports stating the software would be released in June 2019 were retracted after clarification from Huawei.

 There are a few reasons an Android alternative might be important for Huawei.
 For starters, accusations of espionage and involvement with the Chinese government have come to a head, and it’s culminated in the world’s second largest mobile manufacturer being placed on the United States Department of Commerce’s “Entity List,” meaning only U.S. government-approved suppliers are allowed to supply the Chinese company with parts.

 As a result, Google cut its ties with Huawei, ending a long and fruitful relationship.
 Qualcomm and Intel soon followed suit, and although the U.S. government has relented slightly on the order — setting up a 90-day grace period — there are still rumors that more companies will be cutting ties.

 Even without U.S.-China tensions, there are plenty of reasons Huawei might want to explore its own technology.
-For example, the company may be looking to reduce its dependence on other companies in general — as it has done in the mobile processor business.
+For example, the company may be looking to reduce its dependence on other companies in general — as it has done in its mobile processor business.
 While it does still use third-party processors, many of its devices use chips built by the company itself.

-- Google Pixelbook 2: Everything you need to know
+- Apple Watch Ultra buying guide: everything you need to know

-- The 6-inch OnePlus 5T: Everything you need to know
+- iOS 16: Everything you need to know about 2022’s big iPhone update